wp-plugins/knews/readme.txt

 10. The Officina Template.

 == Changelog ==

+= 1.6.2 =
+* Complaint with the new WP 3.9 WPDB extra layer for PHP 5.5+ (Warning: mysql_real_escape_string()... messages)
+* Solved bug in autoresponders: never was created when used with one list filter.
+* Solved issue with qTranslate on manual post insertion

 = 1.6.1 =
 * Solved bug in autoresponders: never was sent in some installations